quicwg/base-drafts/draft-ietf-quic-qpack.md

 An encoder can decide whether to risk having a stream become blocked.
-If permitted by the value of SETTINGS_QPACK_BLOCKED_STREAMS, compression efficiency can be improved by referencing dynamic table entries that are still in transit, but if there is loss or reordering the stream can become blocked at the decoder.
-An encoder avoids the risk of blocking by only referencing dynamic table entries which have been acknowledged, but this means using literals.
+If permitted by the value of SETTINGS_QPACK_BLOCKED_STREAMS, compression efficiency can often be improved by referencing dynamic table entries that are still in transit, but if there is loss or reordering the stream can become blocked at the decoder.
+An encoder avoids the risk of blocking by only referencing dynamic table entries which have been acknowledged, but this could mean using literals.
 Since literals make the header block larger, this can result in the encoder becoming blocked on congestion or flow control limits.

 ### Largest Known Received

-For the encoder to identify which dynamic table entries can be safely used without a stream becoming blocked, the encoder tracks the absolute index of the decoder's Largest Known Received entry.
+In order to identify which dynamic table entries can be safely used without a stream becoming blocked, the encoder tracks the absolute index of the decoder's Largest Known Received entry.